The Coastal Edit: Where to Eat, Sip & Stay in Warrnambool

 The Landing

-Set on the peaceful banks of the Merri River, The Landing is a quietly radiant escape crafted for lovers of luxe simplicity and soulful stillness.
-Where vintage industrial bones meet soft linens, twin clawfoot baths catch the sunset’s blush, and the open-air cinema flickers beside a crackling fire.
-Wander down to the river flats with a glass of wine, sink into the velvet couch, or wake to golden sunrises that feel like a whispered promise.
-A sanctuary where every detail invites you to pause, breathe, and bask in the moment.
+Set on the peaceful banks of the Merri River, The Landing is a radiant Warrnambool accommodation crafted for lovers of luxe simplicity and soulful stillness.
+Vintage industrial bones meet soft linens, twin clawfoot baths catch the sunset’s blush, and the open-air cinema flickers beside a crackling fire.
+Wander down to the river flats with a glass of wine, sink into the velvet couch, or wake to a golden sunrise.

 Book your stay with The Landing